hazel-mittal/TripCraft/README.md

 ### 2. **Discover Places**
 - Browse AI-curated places by category
-- View high-quality photos and details
 - Select specific places to include (optional)
 - Let AI surprise you with recommendations

 ### 3. **Get Your Itinerary**
 - Receive a detailed day-by-day plan
 - See activities with times, costs, and tips
-- View beautiful photos for each activity
 - Save your itinerary to your account

 ### 4. **Manage Your Trips**
 - Access all saved itineraries
 - View trip details and photos
-- Delete trips you no longer need
 - Sign in from any device to access your trips

 ## 🛠️ API Endpoints